Bipentium25/solar-system-api/project-directions/wave_05.md

 I should be able to combine the effects of the two filters in order to filter results by multiple properties at once.

 If time allows, consider adding a non-filter query parameter, such as sorting by a specific attribute.
-Remember that sorting can be done by the database, so try not to sort the results in your application code.
+Remember that sorting can be done by the database, so try not to sort the results in your appliplanetion code.